-|Check this box to use Dynamic Batching (activated by default).|
+|Enable this option to use Dynamic Batching on your build (enabled by default).

-|GPU Skinning||Check this box to enable DX11/ES3 GPU skinningThe process of binding bone joints to the vertices of a character’s mesh or ‘skin’.
-Performed with an external tool, such as 3ds Max or Maya.
+|GPU Skinning||Enable this option to enable DX11/ES3 GPU skinningThe process of binding bone joints to the vertices of a character’s mesh or ‘skin’.
+Performed with an external tool, such as Blender or Autodesk Maya.
 More info

 See in Glossary.

-|Graphics Jobs (Experimental)||Check this box to instruct Unity to offload graphics tasks (render loops) to worker threads running on other CPU cores.
+|Graphics Jobs (Experimental)||Enable this option to instruct Unity to offload graphics tasks (render loops) to worker threads running on other CPU cores.
 This is intended to reduce the time spent in

-|Lightmap Encoding||Affects the encoding scheme and compressionA method of storing data that reduces the amount of storage space it requires.
+|Lightmap Encoding||Choose Normal Quality or High Quality to set the lightmap encoding.
+This setting affects the encoding scheme and compressionA method of storing data that reduces the amount of storage space it requires.
 See Texture Compression3D Graphics hardware requires Textures to be compressed in specialised formats which are optimised for fast Texture sampling.
 More info

 See in Glossary, Animation CompressionThe method of compressing animation data to significantly reduce file sizes without causing a noticable reduction in motion quality.
 Animation compression is a trade off between saving on memory and image quality.
 More info